NeojungianTypology/NJTI-4/Test-EN.md

 * Cronbach’s alpha for traits is between 0.77 - 0.94 (T, F, S, N, J, P, E, I)
 * Exploratory factor analysis (EFA) with promax rotation finds 5 factors where 4 fit perfectly with the designed factors
 * Exploratory factor analysis (EFA) with varimax rotation finds 5 factors where 4 of them fit perfectly with designed factors
-* 7 eigenvärden above 1
+* 7 eigen-values above 1
 * p-value for varimax EFA is 7.11E-92, chi-square statistics: 1583, degrees of freedom: 590